unstoppablecarl/downsync/src/markdown/downsync-rules.md

 # Downsync Rules (Beta)

-Last Updated: June 13, 2023
+Last Updated: June 27, 2023

 [[toc]]

 ## Introduction

-Downsync is a game with a high level abstraction of future combat in the collapsing world of 2150.
+Downsync is a game with a high-level abstraction of future combat in the collapsing world of 2150.

-High lethality and technology make conflict outcome less about weapons defeating armor and more about information, stealth, and deception.
+High lethality and technology make conflict outcomes less about weapons defeating armor and more about information, stealth, and deception.

 ### Design Goals